 Choosing a Surgeon

-Some, but not all, clinical studies suggest that hospitals that treat a relatively large number of patients with cancer (high-volume hospitals) report lower surgical in-hospital death rates than hospitals that treat a small number of patients (low-volume hospitals).
-This is thought to be due to experience and to the presence of surgical teams with sub-specialty expertise.
-For example, in one clinical study involving more than 5,000 patients, the risk of dying following pancreatectomy and other major cancer surgeries was evaluated.
-Centers that performed more surgeries reported fewer patient deaths following pancreatectomy and other major cancer surgeries compared with cancer centers that performed these surgeries less frequently.
-For pancreatectomy, the death rate in the 30 days following surgery was 13% for low-volume hospitals and 6% for high-volume hospitals.1 However, in another clinical study reported from the City of Hope Medical Center (Duarte, CA), there were no post-operative deaths in 54 patients undergoing pancreatectomy during an 11-year period.
+Most clinical studies suggest that hospitals that treat a relatively large number of patients with cancer (high-volume hospitals) report lower surgical in-hospital death rates than hospitals that treat a small number of patients (low-volume hospitals).
+This is thought to be due to experience of the surgeon and to the presence of surgical teams with sub-specialty expertise.
+For example, in one clinical study involving more than 5,000 patients, the risk of dying following pancreatectomy and other major cancer surgeries was 6% in the 30 days following surgery compared to 13% for low-volume hospitals.1 However, in another clinical study reported from the City of Hope Medical Center (Duarte, CA), there were no post-operative deaths in 54 patients undergoing pancreatectomy during an 11-year period.
 In this clinical setting, nine different surgical oncologists performed an average of six pancreatectomies during 11 years.2 These doctors concluded that in the setting of an exclusive oncology practice, operative mortality rates following pancreatectomy could remain low despite small numbers of treated patients.
 In order to receive the best treatment, patients should specifically inquire about the experience of the surgeons and the hospital, and ask to be informed about the risk of major complications by the surgeons performing the operation.

 Pancreaticoduodenectomy (Whipple Resection): The usual operation for pancreatic cancer consists of removing the pancreas with the first part of the small intestine (duodenum) and the pylorus, or last part of the stomach.
 The stomach is then connected back to the middle of the small intestine (the jejunum) in a procedure called a gastrojejunostomy.
 The bile duct is rerouted into the jejunum.
 Recent clinical studies suggest that connections of the bile duct and pancreatic duct to the stomach (pancreaticogastrostomy) may be preferable to connection to the jejunum (pancreaticojejunostomy).